Berlin’s Tier Mobility scoops up $60M as its scooter-based transportation service passes 10M rides – TechCrunch

 Leuschner noted that Tier has had around 250 accidents to date across its 10 million rides, with “the vast majority minor accidents.”

 “We continue to educate users, but I can’t see a significant safety issue compared to other vehicles,” he added.
-“I think Tier is has taken a leadership role in safety with the safest scooter on the market, permanent education of our users and insurance for every driver in every city.”
+“I think Tier has taken a leadership role in safety with the safest scooter on the market, permanent education of our users and insurance for every driver in every city.”

 In this regard, having an insurance company — Axa — now on board as a strategic investor will potentially see both more safety initiatives rolled out by Tier, but also potentially the emergence of insurance policies provided to customers as part of the service.